 Pre-Pedicure Prep Matters

 Before polish even hits the nails, feet need some serious TLC.
 Smooth, clean toes are the key to a pedicure that sticks around.
+If you’re dealing with specific foot conditions like fungal infections, proper preparation becomes even more critical for a safe pedicure experience.
 Imagine someone soaking their feet in warm water with a sprinkle of Epsom salt—pure relaxation.
 That soak softens rough spots and clears away dirt.
 A gentle scrub with a pumice stone smooths heels, but going too hard can irritate skin, which messes with polish grip.

 Mastering Pedicure Prep for Sandal Season

 For pedicure prep for sandal season, it’s all about the little things.
 After soaking, push cuticles back gently with an orange stick to avoid tears.
 Trim nails straight to dodge ingrown issues.
-Buff the nail surface lightly to give polish something to hold onto.
+A light buff works for healthy, medium-thickness nails to boost adhesion.
+But if your nails are already thin or peeling, skip buffing—it’ll weaken them further and cause polish to lift faster.
 Wipe nails with rubbing alcohol to zap any oils.
 This prep gets toes sandal-ready and keeps polish locked in for weeks.

 Avoiding Prep Blunders